winton/gitcycle/README.md

 ### Collaborate

-Its easy to checkout branches from other forks:
+Checkout branches from other forks:

 	gitc checkout [USER] [BRANCH]